wagnerks/ecss/docs/faq.md

 ---

 ### Q: What's the recommended component design?
+A: Prefer small POD / trivially movable structs for best performance.
+Non‑trivial types (`std::string`, `std::vector`, custom RAII) are fully supported but slower during structural operations.
+Consider:

+- **Hot path components**: Keep trivial (POD) for fastest iteration and relocation.
+- **Rarely accessed data**: Non‑trivial types are fine; the overhead only matters during defrag/insert.
-A: Prefer small POD / trivially movable structs.
-Put large blobs (e.g., std::vector heavy data) behind handles or separate arrays to avoid slowing relocation and polluting cache lines for hot loops.
+- **Large blobs**: Put behind handles or separate arrays to avoid cache pollution.

 ---

 ### Q: What if a component is non‑trivial?
+A: Fully supported.
+The system detects non‑trivial types at compile time and uses proper move semantics:

+- **Defragmentation**: Calls move constructor for each relocated element, then destructor on source.
+- **Shift operations** (insert in middle): Moves elements one‑by‑one in correct order (backwards for right‑shift to prevent overwrites).
+- **Copy**: Uses copy constructor for each element.
+- **Erase**: Calls destructor before marking dead.

-A: Moves during compaction call its move constructor / destructor via a small function table.
-Works, but heavier.
-Keep such types ungrouped unless locality gain outweighs cost.
+Types like `std::string`, `std::vector`, or custom RAII classes work correctly.
+Performance is lower than trivial types (no batch `memmove`), but correctness is guaranteed.
+Keep such types ungrouped unless locality gain outweighs the cost.

 ---